3 Key Challenges Facing Medical Device Quality Leaders

 If you make medical device products, the FDA requires you to establish CAPA processes as outlined in 21 CFR 820.100.
 CAPA processes involve several stages, from identifying issues through analysis and final resolution.
 Identification of issues is typically straightforward, but being able to establish the root cause of the issue can be difficult, especially when QMS systems are separated from the product record.
 Many medical device manufacturers have QMS and CAPA processes that are either completely disconnected or only loosely connected to the product record.
 This makes it harder to zero in on the part of the product or manufacturing process that is responsible for quality issues and product defects.

 Closing the loop involves implementing the necessary corrective and preventive actions to remedy future quality issues.
 It also requires a system to be capable of capturing, tracking, and identifying product and/or process improvements.
 Improvements are not one-time events or actions in many cases—instead, they involve continuous monitoring and incremental adjustments to prevent non-conformances, defects, and product failures.
 Ultimately, having sound CAPA processes allows manufacturers to resolve issues with procedural updates, product design modifications, manufacturing and test documentation changes, and better training processes.
 Without a solid and final resolution of the issue, the CAPA process is not complete or closed.
 Closing the process in a timely and effective manner can only be done if the quality and product information are connected or linked so that correlation or root cause analysis can be more easily determined.

-Furthermore, when CAPA processes do not facilitate passing of information to downstream systems where the product record is used for sourcing, assembling, and shipping final products, the manual data entry and intervention required to get information from the QMS system to systems like enterprise resource management (ERP) systems will cause additional challenges.
+Furthermore, when CAPA processes do not facilitate the passing of information to downstream systems where the product record is used for sourcing, assembling, and shipping final products, the manual data entry and intervention required to get information from the QMS system to systems like enterprise resource management (ERP) systems will cause additional challenges.

 Design CAPA processes that extend from quality and training processes through manufacturing